-- 1 Objectively Critiquing performances allows the evaluator to build confidence and recognize the - 2 impact of the evaluation on others. provide feedback and respond to their aesthetic choices. - 3 (Critical Thinking and Analysis) - 4 Inquiry Questions: - 5 How do personal preferences and bias impact the way we evaluate musical compositions creations 6 and performances? - 7 2.
-How do we objectively or subjectively evaluate the choices and decisions of others as reflected in 8 compositions and performances? - 9 Expand and Connect: - 10 Critically evaluating performances draws on analytical skills used in other disciplines. such as math 11 and science. - 12 Awareness of biases in musical critiques encourages the evaluator to apply the same lens to 13 evaluations in other fields of study. - High School/Accomplished, Standard 4.
-Aesthetic Valuation of Music 14 - Respond to Music 15 - Prepared Graduates: 16 - 17 Connect musical ideas and works with societal, cultural and historical context to understand 18 relationships and influences. - Grade Level Expectation: 19 - 20 Describe and analyze the influence of music on popular culture-contributions of music on various 21 - cultures. - 22 GLE Code: MU.H1.4.2 - Evidence Outcomes 23 - 24 Students Can: - 25 Analyze how specific musical works-creations influence and are influenced by interactions between 26 social and cultural groups. - 27 Analyze the present and historical relationships between music and trends-shifts in popular 28 culture.
+- 1 2.
+Objectively Critiquing performances allows the evaluator to build confidence and recognize the - 2 impact of the evaluation on others. provide feedback and respond to their aesthetic choices. - 3 (Critical Thinking and Analysis) - 4 Inquiry Questions: - 5 1.
+How do personal preferences and bias impact the way we evaluate musical compositions creations6 and performances? - 7 2.
+How do we objectively or subjectively evaluate the choices and decisions of others as reflected in 8 compositions and performances? - 9 Expand and Connect: - Critically evaluating performances draws on analytical skills used in other disciplines. such as math and science. - 12 2.
+Awareness of biases in musical critiques encourages the evaluator to apply the same lens to - 13 evaluations in other fields of study.

+- 17 8.
+Connect musical ideas and works with societal, cultural and historical context to understand

+- 18 relationships and influences.

+- 19 Grade Level Expectation:

+- Describe and analyze the influence of music on popular culture contributions of music on various

+cultures.

+- 22 GLE Code: MU.H1.4.2

+- 23 Evidence Outcomes

+- 24 Students Can:

+- a.
+Analyze how specific musical works-creations influence and are influenced by interactions between

+social and cultural groups.

+- 27 b.
+Analyze the present and historical relationships between music and trends shifts in popular

+28 culture.